 This means that game designers worked day and night to figure out how to work with whichever hardware came around, in every way possible to make something popular, playable.
 Sometimes this meant that something great was coming, sometimes it was just excuse to make more profit with a famous brand.

 A video game based on japanese anime RPG Densetsu Hepoi was in the makings for the Sega Mega Drive / Genesis System.

 The only source available about this unseen game is a scan from a japanese magazine called Beep Mega Drive, dated 1991, which show us two screenshots, revealing the use of top-down perspective.
+Also, a map drawn for the game and anime was shared on Twitter by a former artist.
 We can also deduce by the menu displacement that it had classic j-rpg gameplay, including text-based actions, dialogues and multiple characters to use.